jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.8.19 TophatTransform

-Performs either a white or black top-hat transform on an input image.
+Performs either a white or black top-hat transform on an input image..

 *Parameters*: